tiacsys/bridle/doc/bridle/doc_build.rst

    .. zephyr-app-commands::
       :app: bridle/doc
       :build-dir: bridle-doc
-      :goals: kconfig devicetree zephyr bridle
+      :goals: kconfig devicetree zephyr-doxygen zephyr bridle-doxygen bridle
       :host-os: unix
       :tool: cmake
       :generator: ninja

    It is important to keep the order of build targets!

-The documentation output is written to :file:`build/bridle-doc/html`.
+The documentation output is written to :file:`build/bridle-doc/html` or :file:`build/bridle-doc/doxygen/*/html` in case of the standalone API documentation of Zephyr and Bride.
 Double-click the :file:`index.html` file to display the documentation in your browser or type in:

 .. code-block:: console

    firefox build/bridle-doc/html/index.html &
+   firefox build/bridle-doc/doxygen/zephyr/html/index.html &
+   firefox build/bridle-doc/doxygen/bridle/html/index.html &

 .. tip::